castle-xyz/sync.lua/docs/tutorial_basic.md

 # Basic tutorial

 In this tutorial we will build up to '[example_basic.lua](../example_basic.lua)'.
-In this example, each player that logs in is given a single randomly-colored circle that they can move around on screen.
-You can see other players' circles.
+In this example, each player that connects is given a single randomly-colored circle that they can move around on screen.
+You can see other players' circles too!

 ## Setup